We are experienced acupuncturists in Sale, south Manchester and Stockport. We can assist you with fertility, IVF, digestion, pain and more.

-Acupuncture for IVF Support in South Manchester and Stockport
+Acupuncture for IVF in Sale Manchester and Stockport

 After several unsuccessful attempts at IVF my husband and I decided to look into acupuncture to assist the IVF procedure, we were amazed with the outcome of our next IVF cycle as my body produced considerably more mature eggs and a much higher number fertilised.
 We went on to have a positive pregnancy test in which Lin gave me weekly treatment support to help reduce the chances of miscarrying up to the 12th week.
 I am very grateful to Lin for my positive outcome. —- Sharon, Stockport

 Ideally, preparation for IVF should start at least 3-4 months prior to the IVF cycle, although even one month can make a difference.
-It aims to bring the body to the optimal pre-conception condition to maximize the chance of success.
-Normally a combination of acupuncture and herbs is used during stage.
+It aims to bring the body to the optimal pre-conception condition to maximise the chance of success.
+Acupuncture or/and herbs may be used during stage.
 Both male and female should be involved at this stage.

 Where there is no male factor infertility, recommends a single acupuncture treatment is recommended prior to egg collection to relieve anxiety.
 Where there is male factor infertility, acupuncture treatments should have already started from the preparation stage.

 An acupuncture treatment is recommended before and after embryo transfer to improve pregnancy rate.
 Ideally, this is on the same day as close to your embryo transfer appointment.
 Choosing points that relax uterus optimizes endometrial receptivity, thus helping embryo implantation.

 After Embryo Transfer